hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 - -> Scientific kno is the extension of common sense kno
 - Scientific kno can be more easily studied compared to common sense kno
 - -> Problem of reasonable belief -> problem of accepting & rejecting sci theories
-## Part 1: introduction to the logic of science
+## I. Introduction to the logic of science
 ### 1. A survey of some fundamental problems
 - Task of logic of scientific discovery (kno): to give a logical analysis of the method of empirical sciences
 #### The problem of induction